veit/jupyter-tutorial/docs/productive/git/index.rst

     * :download:`Git Cheat Sheet (PDF) <git-cheatsheet-web.pdf>`
     * `Git reference <https://git-scm.com/docs>`_

-Im Wesentlichen zeige ich in diesem Tutorial einerseits, wie :doc:`Jupyter Notebooks
-<first-steps>` sinnvoll mit Git verwaltet lassen, und andererseits
-:doc:`Best Practices <best-practices>` und typische :doc:`workflows/index`.
+Essentially, in this tutorial, I show on the one hand how :doc:`Jupyter Notebooks <first-steps>` can be  managed with Git, and on the other hand :doc:`best practices <best-practices>` and typical :doc:`workflows/index`.

 .. toctree::
     :hidden: